itsmeabhijeet/BankingTransactionApplication/README.md

   --------------------------------------------------------------------------------------------------------------------
   Ways to execute the project.

   1. Executing the project manually.
    > Download and extract the project.
    > Import it as a gradle project in your development tool like eclipse or IntelliJ.
+   > Use the SQL scripts attached inside the resource folder and execute it on mysql client.
    > Install spring boot plugin in the working tool like in eclipse one can download from eclipse market place.
    > execute the project as spring boot project.
    > open PostMan as the tool to test REST API.